reproducerai/reproducerai.github.io/docs/README.md

 <div style="display: flex; flex-direction: column; gap: 10px;">
 <a href="transformers_vs_mlps.html" target="_blank">
-  Comparing MLP and Self-Attention+MLP: A Minimal Example
+  MLP and Self-Attention+MLP: A Minimal Example
 </a>
 <a href="transformers_pe_vs_no_pe.html" target="_blank">
-  Comparing MLP and Self-Attention+MLP: A Minimal Example
+  Positional Encoding vs. No Positional Encoding: A Minimal Example
 </a>
 </div>